nmacknight/16s_OfavSCTLD/R/MicrobialCommunityAnalysis.md

 ### 3.)
 Specify the independent variable to be explored.
   - This rmarkdown will be associated with a independent variable (timepoint) or a combination of multiple to be explored from start to finish.
   - In this example of the R script, I look at the metadata independent variable "timepoint".

+> [!TIP]
-  - To use this script efficiently, I recommend having an R project specifically for one independent variable at a time.
+>  - To use this script efficiently, I recommend having an R project specifically for one independent variable at a time.
 For example I am calling this one "OfavSCTLD-ByTimepoint".
 If I want to compare the genotype susceptibliity categories I will create a new R project called "OfavSCTLD-ByGenotypeSusceptibility" and open up this R Script, replace "timepoint" for my GenotypeSusceptibility metadata column name, update the levels to specify the order of susceptibilty rankings, and simply rerun the script.
-  - The power in this script is that you will have seperated R projects that cleanly and comprehensively analyze the metadata variable of interest.
+>  - The power in this script is that you will have seperated R projects that cleanly and comprehensively analyze the metadata variable of interest.

 ### 4.)
 Analysis to perform
-CLR + TSS Normalization
+- TSS Normalization
-NMDS
+- NMDS
-SIMPER
+- SIMPER
+- Diversity
-Stacked Column
+- Stacked Column
-ANCOM-BCII
+- ANCOM-BCII
-Diversity
+- Linear Descriminant Analysis (LDA)

 # Libraries
 ```{r Libraries}